unlimited-power03/room_reservation_system/README.md

 # room_reservation_system
+Students project.
-Application for reserving room.
+Desktop application for reserving room.
 Owner can add and edit rooms.
 User can make reservations.
 Both user and owner can manage reservations and personal data.

 # Functions
 - owner and user regitration and login (self-made hashing for password with the use of SHA-256),